HunterTTP/fish-tank-crash-course/README.md

 # FishTankCrashCourse.com

-**FishTankCrashCourse.com** is a simple, beginner-friendly website to help you learn how to set up and care for your home aquarium.
+A simple, beginner-friendly website to help you learn how to set up and care for your home aquarium.

 ## What's the Plan?